-Focused on what it calls “reinterpreted coastal Cajun cuisine,” DTB opened this spring and is run by Carl Schaubhut, a New Orleans native.
-Menu items include mushroom boudin balls— a twist on the usual pork boudin— and andouille pate.
+Focused on what it calls “reinterpreted coastal Cajun cuisine,” DTB’s menu includes mushroom boudin balls— a twist on the usual pork boudin— and andouille pate.
 The shrimp rice bowl, topped with a fried egg, recalls a Korean bibimbap with Cajun roots (crawfish rice!).
 A school of decorative bronze fish and faux Spanish moss accents conjure up the bayou.

 200 Julia St.

 Find food from land and sea at this new spot near the Convention Center.
 The “Bayou La Fourche” appetizer features local fried gator on Texas toast, and the twice-cooked crispy duck wings are glazed in a hot, sweet sugar cane sauce.
 For mains, try the fried pork chop with dirty rice or the seafood platter with crab-stuffed Gulf fish, fried Louisiana oysters, and New Orleans-style barbecue shrimp.
 (They also have Crawfish Monica…)